Chandra-MARX/marxs/docs/design/tolerancing.rst

 narrow, in fact much narrower than the size of the grating facets.
 So shifting the HETG a little just means that the photons hit a different part of the grating.
-A shift in x is a focus change, but as long as all all gratings are moved the same way, this has little impact.
+A shift in x is a focus change, but as long as all gratings are moved the same way, this has little impact.
 Similarly, a rotation around x just moves the position of the diffracted photons on the detector.
 As long as the rotation is small and the photons do not miss the detector, there is not much